Your browser does not support JavaScript.

 ARE YOU CURRENTLY A CLASSIFIED EMPLOYEE OR SUBSTITUTE TEACHER IN ALPINE, AMADOR, NEVADA, PLACER, SIERRA, SUTTER OR YUBA COUNTY?

 There is a high need for TK, multiple subject, single subject, and special education teachers in California.
 Recognizing that need, several counties have joined a regional consortium with Placer County Office of Education and were just awarded a four year grant from the Commission on Teacher Credentialing (CTC) to assist classified employees in earning a Bachelor's degree (if needed) as well as a teaching credential.
-Attend this short informational meeting to find out if you qualify, an overview of preparation pathways, available funding and other program details.
-Don't miss this amazing opportunity.
+The flyer will give you a link to the slideshow for grant details.

 Grant Information Flyer to share with family, friends, and coworkers